apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/README.md

    docker-compose up
    ```
 4. The application should be running now.
 You can access it by opening a web browser and going to `http://localhost:5473`.
-    - You can also access it via the docker desktop GUI, by accessing the frontend port.
+    - You can also access it via the Docker Desktop GUI.

 ## Configuring pgAdmin4 (required for experiment)
 One of the containers that is created when running the `docker-compose up` command is a pgAdmin4 container.
 This container is used to manage the database.
 To access it, you need to open a web browser and go to `http://localhost:4321`.
 You can log in using the following credentials: